 The use of flora in literature is as well-worn as the path Mary Lennox treads at Misselthwaite Manor in The Secret Garden.
 Novelists relish horticulture as symbolism, as plot progression, as a way of capturing the internalised thoughts of their characters.
 One has only to thumb through an anthology of Romantic poetry to find William Blake, for example, beautifully expounding the virtues of nature in verse.

 Today, we are just as likely to find gardens inspired by literature as literature inspired by gardens.
-At this year’s RHS Chelsea Flower Show, gardener Fiona Cadwallader has based her beautiful show garden, The Poetry Lover’s Garden, on Samuel Taylor Coleridge’s poem, This Lime Tree Bower My Prison.
-Lime trees and an ivy-clad dry stone wall reflect the garden’s poetic source and create a romantic space, tucked away in the secluded woodland area with other artisan gardens, behind Chelsea’s main thoroughfare.
-It is my favourite of the gardens on show.
+At last year’s RHS Chelsea Flower Show, gardener Fiona Cadwallader based her beautiful show garden, The Poetry Lover’s Garden, on Samuel Taylor Coleridge’s poem, This Lime Tree Bower My Prison.
+Lime trees and an ivy-clad dry stone wall reflected the garden’s poetic source and created a romantic space, tucked away in a secluded woodland area with other artisan gardens, behind Chelsea’s main thoroughfare.
+It was my favourite of the gardens on show.

 In 2015, garden designer Lorely Forrester received a gold medal at Ireland’s garden festival Bloom for her garden inspired by WB Yeats’s poem The Lake Isle of Innisfree.
 Last year at Winterbourne, the Arts and Crafts house in Birmingham, a new garden was opened containing plants mentioned in Ovid’s Metamorphoses.